carles-garcia/encrypt-and-zip/README.md

 ## Contribute

 Feel free to contribute.
-Some enhancements are describes in the issues tab.
+Some enhancements are described in the issues tab.

 ## License